nschlia/ffmpegfs/README.md

   --hwaccel_dec_blocked=VP9:0
   This will tell FFmpegfs to decode the file in software.
 To block VP9 as a whole, the parameter would be --hwaccel_dec_blocked=VP9.
 To block both profile 0 and 1, use --hwaccel_dec_blocked=VP9:0:1.
 The parameter can be repeated to block even more codecs.
 * **Bugfix:** [Issue #96](https://github.com/nschlia/ffmpegfs/issues/96): Fixed potential buffer overrun and crash when reading corrupted input files.
+* **Enhancement:** [Issue #99](https://github.com/nschlia/ffmpegfs/issues/99): Report command line error if --desttype specifies audio format first, or if the second format is not audio only.
+Avoid misinterpretations.
+For example, --desttype=aiff+mov would create MOV files out of any input.
+Correct would be --desttype=mov+aiff which will create MOV files out of videos and AIFF from audio files, as expected.

 ## History